This is the way to find out how to install a backup camera for your Car – SUV – Truck.

 Types of Cameras

-- Bracket-Mounted Camera is attached to but separated from a bracket that can be mounted on the car’s surface.
+- The bracket-Mounted Camera is attached to but separated from a bracket that can be mounted on the car’s surface.

-- Flush-Mounted Camera is made to blend with the surface of the vehicle as much as possible to conceal.
+- The flush-Mounted Camera is made to blend with the surface of the vehicle as much as possible to conceal.

-- License Plate Frame Camera is embedded within a license plate frame work.
+- The license Plate Frame Camera is embedded within a license plate framework.

-- License Plate Bar Camera is centered in a bar that stretches across and attaches to the top of a license plate structure.
+- The license Plate Bar Camera is centered in a bar that stretches across and attaches to the top of a license plate structure.

 Types of Displays

-- Integrated OEM: A factory unit that comes with the car and may sit in the dash or on top of the dashboard.
+- Integrated OEM: A factory unit that comes with the car and may sit on the dash or on top of the dashboard.

 - In-Dash Aftermarket: An added infotainment stereo with a screen that fits flush with the dashboard

-- On-Dash Aftermarket: A stand-alone monitor that can be placed on top of the dashboard to a position that fits your viewing comfort.
+- On-Dash Aftermarket: A stand-alone monitor that can be placed on top of the dashboard in a position that fits your viewing comfort.

 - Rear-view Mirror: A monitor is built into the rear-view mirror.
 In different models and makes the screen can be half of the mirror, or at its full-length of the mirror.
-Also when not being as a back up camera it just looks and operates just like a rear view mirror.
+Also, when not being a backup camera it just looks and operates just like a rear-view mirror.